keshetjackson/PixelWeatherApp/README.md

 ## Installation

-simply pull and run it
+simply pull build and run it

 ## using the application
 you can get weather  with only city name